pasciaks/Lordo/src/com/skilldistillery/lordo/improved/README.md

 The repository shall be used to continue to spearhead the development of an improved OOP structure.

 Please feel free to add an issue as a way to comment on these ideas and suggest improvements.

+Forking this repository and submitted PR's is also suitable, although I don't believe there will be much action here, we'll see.